aaronlifshin/whysaurus/README.md

 - Windows: try [WinLESS](http://www.winless.org), and only compile the files listed in bin/compilelessc.sh, and set their output (by right clicking on the files) to /static/css.
 5. Run `bin/compilelessc.sh` to compile CSS resources For Linux just run `npm install -g less`
+6. Set the data storage location for local development
-6. `bin/run.sh` or run in the Google App Engine Launcher and set to port 8081
+7. `bin/run.sh` or run in the Google App Engine Launcher and set to port 8081

 Detailed Setup Instructions: